mttcrn/polimi-CSE-notes/Advanced Operating Systems - Laboratories.md

 module_exit(my_module_exit);
 ```
 # Lab5: UART character device driver
-The goal of the lab is to learn how to write a Linux character device driver.
+The goal of the lab is to learn how to write a Linux **character device driver**.
 ```c
 #include <linux/module.h>
 #include <linux/init.h>